YeyoM/chef_interpreter/README.md

 The following items appear in a Chef recipe.
 Some are optional.
 Items must appear in the order shown below, with a blank line (two newlines) between each item.

+**NOTE**.
+Remember that between each component of the recipe, there must be 2 newlines, this is mandatory for the interpreter to work, also, at the end of the document, there must be two newlines.

 - **Recipe Title**: The name of the recipe.
 This always should appear at the first line of the recipe.

 ```chef